LKunz/ProjectProg/README.md

 ### Requirements

-In order to run the interface you will the Kivy library.
+In order to run the interface you will need the Kivy library.
 Click [here](https://kivy.org/doc/stable/installation/installation.html) for more information on how to install Kivy.

 ### How to run the interface?
 ```